jbiakcin/LillyPad/README.md

 ### Search Spots
 * Users can search spots to stay near the park you want to visit
 # Code Highlights
 One of the challenges during the booking form creation was using the `<DateRangePicker/>` code.
-It involved dealing react-moment.
+It involved dealing with react-moment.
 The following code converts the date iput into the YYYY-MM-DD format.

 ```javascript
 handleSubmit(e) {